 He is now exercising 30 minutes every day and walking with his wife daily.
 He feels full of energy, and his wife is no longer depressed.
 His integrative cardiologist arranges to have him repeat a test for his heart and finds that his coronary artery disease has been almost completely reversed as a result of the lifestyle change program he has undertaken for almost a year now.

 After further discussions with his doctor and cardiologist and showing a strong determination to follow this healthy lifestyle, his doctors agree to have him discontinue his remaining 2 medications, while following up with him on a regular basis to check his blood pressure (which was actually made artificially a little bit too low when he was taking his medications) and his cholesterol levels.

 While the above example is intentionally dramatic to illustrate the case, many integrative health practitioners can attest to witnessing such success stories on a regular basis.

 And despite the fact that we intentionally still use terms such as "integrative medicine" and "good geriatric medicine," this is just, simply, "good medicine" (as Rakel and Weil tersely phrased).
 We can be sure that a new paradigm of medicine has dawned when this good medicine is the standard of care, and such terms as "integrative and functional medicine" are a thing of the past.

 If you have a story of healing through an integrative health approach or holistic journey you would like to share with us, we would love to hear from you!
-Please send Dr. Wang a message by clicking HERE, and he will respond to your message personally.
+Please send us a message by clicking HERE.

 Disclaimer: This blog only serves as general information.
 None of the information on this blog should be interpreted to constitute diagnosis or treatment recommendations.
 If you are looking for medical advice, please consult a physician.
 Do not discontinue any medications without consulting with your health care provider.